brichards21/calendar-project/index.md

 ![](./img/hobbies.jpeg)

 Finally, we move on to my hobbies.
-In addition to plotting how much time I intended to spend/actually did spend on my hobbies, I also plotted how much time I used to spend on my hobbies when I was on campus for comparison purposes.
-Even though I didn't use a calendar when on campus, I was able to record this data because my hobbies were fine tuned to a set schedule every week at Amherst because I did them in clubs!
+In addition to plotting how much time I intended to spend/actually did spend on my hobbies, for comparison purposes, I also plotted how much time I spent on my hobbies when I was on campus.
+Even though I didn't use a calendar when on campus, I was able to record this data because my hobbies were fine tuned to a set schedule every week.
+This is because I did them in clubs!
 I was able to plot the time that I spent based on when and for how long my recreational clubs would meet each week.
-I decided to only focus on Dancing and Singing, since they were the hobbies I engaged the most in when I was at school.
+I decided to only focus on dancing and singing, since they were the hobbies that I engaged in the most when I was at school.

 We can tell from the bar chart below that while I intended to allocate more time for singing and dancing per week, overall, I actually spent a lot less time engaging in those activities.

-I really do enjoy singing and dancing, and I hope that seeing the data right in front of me motivates me to take a moment to breathe and spend time on the stress-free things that I enjoy the most.
+I really do enjoy singing and dancing, and I hope that this revelation motivates me to spend more time on the things that I enjoy the most.

 ![](index_files/figure-markdown_strict/unnamed-chunk-8-1.png)

 While I intended to dance for about 20 minutes each Friday, I ended up doing no dancing at all.
-This makes sense for me personally since I've been feeling physically less motivated to move around since quarantine began.
+This makes sense for me personally since I haven't been feeling particularly driven to move around since quarantine began.
 Similarly, I planned to sing for 45 minutes on Wednesdays and 130 minutes on Fridays.
 However, what really happened is I didn't sing at all on Wednesdays, and on Fridays, I only spent 55 minutes singing.
 I